UCIDataScienceInitiative/AdvPredictiveModeling_withPython/README.md

 ![alt text](http://datascience.uci.edu/wp-content/uploads/sites/2/2014/09/data_science_logo_with_image1.png 'UCI_data_science')

 Welcome to the UCI Data Science Initiative's *Advanced* Predictive Modeling with Python course!
-This repository contains the Jupyter (formerly iPython) Notebooks we'll be using throughout the half-day course.
+This repository contains the Jupyter (formerly iPython) Notebooks we'll be using throughout the course.
 Here are the steps to get started:

 1. If you haven't do so already, download and **install the [Anaconda Scientific Python Distribution version 2.7](https://store.continuum.io/cshop/anaconda/)**.
 If it offers to make itself your default Python distribution, allow it.
 1. Whether you've just installed Anaconda, or you have done so previously, you should now **update Anaconda** to the latest version of the distribution.
 It changes a lot so do this today even if you did recently.